htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute:`TransferOut`
     An attribute utilized only for grid universe jobs.
 The default value is ``True``.
-If ``True``, then the output from the job is transferred from the remote machine back to the submit machine.
+If ``True``, then the output from the job is transferred from the remote machine back to the access point.
 The name of the file after transfer is the file referred to by job attribute ``Out``.
-If ``False``, no transfer takes place (remote to submit machine), and the name of the file is the file referred to by job attribute ``Out``.
+If ``False``, no transfer takes place (remote to access point), and the name of the file is the file referred to by job attribute ``Out``.

 :classad-attribute:`TransferOutput`
-    A string attribute containing a comma separated list of files and/or URLs that should be transferred from the remote machine to the submit machine when output file transfer is enabled.
+    A string attribute containing a comma separated list of files and/or URLs that should be transferred from the remote machine to the access point when output file transfer is enabled.

 :classad-attribute:`TransferOutFinished`
     When the job finished the most recent recent transfer of its